MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 > - Fully customized messages will require an approver to ‘approve’ any message before it is delivered to your users.
 However, selecting a premade message will not require any approval from your organization before it can be delivered to end users.
 > - Approvers cannot approve or reject a message that they personally created.
 > - ‘Rejecting’ a message will mark the message state as 'Rejected', requiring an author to ‘Withdraw’ the message and then ‘Modify’ the new draft.
-> - Messages that are not reviewed (such as, approved or rejected) by approvers before the set “End date” of the message will automatically be rejected by the system to ensure minimum duration of delivery of messages are as expected by authors.
+> - Messages that are not reviewed (such as, approved or rejected) by approvers before the set 'End date' of the message will automatically be rejected by the system to ensure minimum duration of delivery of messages are as expected by authors.

 ## Create a message